georgizk/ims-release/docs/apispec.md

 * A project with id `projectId` MUST exist
 * A release with id `releaseId` MUST exist
+* The release MUST be in draft state
 * `name` MUST end in either .png or .jpg
 * `name` MUST be unique for that release
 * `name` MUST be less than 256 bytes